 Where to Get Naloxone in SLO County?

-62% of overdose deaths in San Luis Obispo County are opioid-related (San Luis Obispo County Coroner's Office, 2020).
-The Centers for Disease Control and Prevention (CDC) urges people to carry naloxone, the overdose reversal medication, if they use opioids or spend time with someone who does.
+76% of overdose deaths in San Luis Obispo County are opioid-related (San Luis Obispo County Coroner's Office, 2021).
+The Centers for Disease Control and Prevention (CDC) urges people to carry naloxone, the overdose reversal medication, if they use prescription opioids, any illicit substance, or spend time with someone who does.

 What is naloxone?